 - European legislation restricts cities and districts when they want to invest in affordable housing.
 Since the economic and financial crisis of 2008/2009, public-sector investments in affordable and social housing have fallen by 50%.

 - There is an alarming lack of affordable housing in Europe’s cities.
 Housing has become too expensive for many people.
 The amount of money left over to live on is decreasing by the day.

-People are being displaced from the cities.
-Many of them are forced to leave the city due to the high living costs and have to commute over long distances every day to work or study in the city.
+- Because of the high housing costs, many people are forced to leave the city and have to commute long distances into town every day to work or study.

-Short-term letting to tourists via digital platforms shorten the available living space for the local population dramatically.
+- Short-term letting to tourists via digital platforms drastically reduces the amount of housing available for local residents in many cities.

 The European Citizens’ Initiative “Housing for All” demands better legal and financial conditions at European level in order to enable affordable housing for all in Europe.
 This includes: